JustAddRobots/colorkeys/README.md

 This repository contains tools for color extraction from input images.

-It is part of my exploration of colour palette analysis in film and art.
+It is part of my exploration of color palette analysis in film and art.
 It is part-exercise and part-foundational project for building data analysis and machine learning tools for content creation.